triadibs/E-commerce-Analysis-for-Business-Insights/README.md

 1. AOV (Average Order Value):
 -	Trend: The AOV shows a slight decline from 2019 to 2024, decreasing from 172 in 2019 to 163 in 2024, which is a 5.23% drop.
 -	Interpretation:
-    o	The slight decline in AOV may indicate that customers are making purchases with lower transaction values or there is a shift in product preferences. o	Other contributing factors could include the implementation of discounts or changes in pricing strategies over the years.
+    -	The slight decline in AOV may indicate that customers are making purchases with lower transaction values or there is a shift in product preferences.
+    -	Other contributing factors could include the implementation of discounts or changes in pricing strategies over the years.
 ________________________________________
 2. Yearly Active Customers:
 -	Trend: The number of active customers has grown significantly, from 2,000 in 2019 to 57,000 in 2024, an increase of over 28 times in just six years.
 -	Interpretation:
-    o	This rapid growth in customer base reflects strong business expansion, effective marketing strategies, and increased brand awareness. o	It likely indicates a focus on aggressive customer acquisition efforts.
+    -	This rapid growth in customer base reflects strong business expansion, effective marketing strategies, and increased brand awareness.
+    -	It likely indicates a focus on aggressive customer acquisition efforts.
 ________________________________________
 3. Relationship Between AOV and Yearly Active Customers:
 -	While the number of active customers has grown exponentially, AOV has not shown a proportional increase.
 This suggests the business has prioritized increasing transaction volume (customer quantity) over raising the average transaction value.